japila-books/apache-spark-internals/docs/storage/NettyBlockRpcServer.md

 In the end, NettyBlockRpcServer responds with a `StreamHandle` (with the `streamId` and the number of blocks).
 The response is serialized as a `ByteBuffer`.

-Posted when OneForOneBlockFetcher is requested to xref:storage:OneForOneBlockFetcher.adoc#start[start].
+Posted when OneForOneBlockFetcher is requested to storage:OneForOneBlockFetcher.md#start[start].

 === [[UploadBlock]] UploadBlock